amrapozaid/Early-Smoke-Fire-Detection-/README.md

 ------------------------------------------------------------
 Citation
 ------------------------------------------------------------
-Amr Abozeid and Rayan Alanazi .
-IAn Intelligent Approach for Early Smoke/Fire Detection Using Vision Sensors in Smart Cities. scientific reports (under review).
+Amr Abozeid and Rayan Alanazi, An Intelligent Approach for Early Smoke/Fire Detection Using Vision Sensors in Smart Cities, Scientific Reports (under review).

 ------------------------------------------------------------
 End of README